Tripura Tribal Areas Autonomous District Council: Constituencies

 The name of the constituencies i.e. total 30 members out of which are elected by adult franchise and 2 members are as follows.

-Judiciary Wing
+Judicial branch

 Paragraph 4 and 5 of the Sixth Schedule provides for administration of justice in Autonomous areas.
 Under the above paragraphs, the ADCs are empowered to constitute Courts for trials of cases between parties belonging to Scheduled Tribe Communities.

 General Powers

 Administrative

 A) The following matters are under the exclusive control and administration of the council :